"Steam 101"

 How a Toy Steam Engine Works

-toy steam engine parts
+toy steam

 There are two elements necessary for a steam engine to function, heat and water.
 The water is heated in a boiler, this may be either a horizontal or a vertical cylinder, as the water is heated to boiling steam is created, steam unlike water is compressible so the more steam produced the greater the pressure of the steam in the boiler.
 This pressure has to be regulated, otherwise the boiler may burst causing a large volume of steam to suddenly escape, possibly causing bodily harm, steam can cause severe burns.